Thin Film Deposition System

 Precursor Delivery Options

-With up to fifteen precursor sources that utilize four separate chamber inlets (not including plasma), the ALD150LX™ provides extreme process flexibility.
+With up to twelve precursor sources that utilize four separate chamber inlets (not including plasma), the ALD150LX provides extreme process flexibility.
 Modules are available for gas, liquid and solid phase precursors with a host of delivery options including vapor draw, flow-through and pulsed gas delivery.
 A fully integrated ozone delivery option is also available.
 Please contact us for more information regarding our ozone option.

-For delivery options that require heating, our unique heater designs combined with independent heat zones for precursors, delivery valves and lines provide unparalleled temperature control and uniformity.
-Excellent temperature uniformity and control helps to prevent unwanted precursor condensation resulting in parasitic effects that reduce film quality and compromise chamber cleanliness.
+For delivery options that require heating, the ALD150LX employs superior heating and temperature control that complements our unique UHP and PFT designs by further enhancing overall system performance.
+In particular, temperature uniformity and control helps to prevent unwanted precursor vapor condensation or deposition, and subsequent vaporization resulting in parasitic effects that reduce film quality and compromise chamber cleanliness.

 Single-Source & Multi-Source Vapor Draw Modules

 Vapor draw sources are ideal for liquid and solid phase precursors with sufficient vapor pressure such that they do not require any special assistance for effective vapor delivery other than heating.
-The base ALD150LX™ system includes two heated, single-source vapor draw modules with two separate chamber inlets (standard feature).
+The base ALD150LX system accommodates two heated, single-source vapor draw modules with two separate chamber inlets (standard feature).

 - Optional multi-source vapor draw module